-If you struggle with coccidia, the addition of Cinnamon may help you.
+If you struggle with coccidia, the addition of Cinnamon (not for pregnant goats) may help you.
 OnGuard from DoTerra, or Thieves from Young Living, are also good options.
-Remember to avoid formulas with clove in pregnant goats.
+Remember to avoid formulas with clove and cinnamon in pregnant goats.

 There are other oils that may aid in treatments for specific parasites, if you struggle with a particular one, please send me a message or leave a comment below.